-We have an accessibility toilet to which children can have access.
-This is done discreetly and with help offered to access the toilet if required.
+We have an accessible toilet.
+Support is discreetly available and offered if this is required.

 Where possible, ramps for wheelchair users and for those for whom steps may cause a difficulty have been installed.
 Provision is made for wheelchair users in case of fire.
 We monitor corridors to keep them free of obstacles to ensure easy access.
 Evac chairs and specific call points have been installed for the purpose of fire evacuation.